site banner

 Is this a consequence of Dunbar’s number that we must invent these imaginary people to gossip about?
 You could have said “A slutty woman might want a rich handsome man but will settle for an average nice guy” but instead had to create an alliterative cast of archetypes as if this had somehow happened.
 Occasionally this catches on and Chad becomes a generic term for a hunk and Karen an annoying middle aged woman, but like, why is this a thing in the first place, to want to give names to these weird fake straw people?

 For the same reason Austrian economics appeals to simpletons.
 If it has highly complex mathematical formulas and macroeconomic models in it, people aren’t going to read it.
 I find it entertaining, TBF.
-Sometimes the intellect needs a diet.
+Sometimes the mind needs a break.

 It predates the internet, I remember 'Billy Nomates' and I think I remember a 'John Everyman'.
 John Smith was the guy who wasn't who he said he was.
 I'm sure there are others.